DataDog/dd-trace-py/docs/index.rst

 examples are :code:`postgres`, :code:`rails` or :code:`redis`.
 If it's running
 custom code, name it accordingly like :code:`datadog-metrics-db`.

+Currently, an "app" doesn't provide much functionality.
+For example, in the UI, hovering over the type icon (Web/Database/Custom) will display the “app” for a particular service.
+In the future the UI may use "app" as hints to group services together better and surface relevant metrics.

 **Span**

 A span tracks a unit of work in a service, like querying a database or